danme-l/de-project/data/README.md

 ### Data
+**fetchData.sh**

-fetchData.sh is a bash script to download and unzip the files from [the source](https://bixi.com/en/open-data).
+Bash script to download and unzip the files from [the source](https://bixi.com/en/open-data).
 Some are in subdirectoriess and some aren't.

 The trips data is structured as follows:
 | start_date       | start_station_code | end_date         | end_station_code | duration_sec | is_member |